swanky-rt/Student-Navigator/assignment-2/README.md

 ## Vulnerabilities & Implications

 * **Privacy advantage:** Raw candidate text never leaves clients — only weight updates are shared.
+This is a major step forward compared to centralized training, because sensitive information such as resumes, personal job queries, or role-specific interview experiences never leave the user’s local device.
+By restricting communication to model updates, EduPilot avoids exposing plain text data to a central server.
+In a realistic deployment, this would reduce the risk of data breaches, insider threats, or accidental leaks from a centralized database.
+In short, FL ensures that user data stays with the user.
 * **But privacy is not guaranteed:**

   * Gradient/weight updates can still leak information.